microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

     ![The data folder is expanded along with the battery-life.csv folder.
 The part-00000- file is selected with its context menu displayed.
 The Create External Table From CSV Files is selected from the context menu.](media/ads-battery-create-external-menu.png 'Create External Table')

-3. In the Step 1 Select the destination database for your external table pane, select the `sales` database and for the `Name for new external table` field provide **battery-life-predictions**
+3. In the Step 1 Select the destination database for your external table pane, select the `sales` database and for the `Name for new external table` field provide **battery-life-predictions**.

 4. Select **Next**.

     ![The Step 1 Select the destination database for your external table pane, the form is populated with the previous values.](media/ads-predictions-csv-wizard-step1.png 'Step 1')